-Lec.
-3 Lab.
-0 Cr.
-3 This course is a study of the fundamentals of data communications.
+This course is a study of the fundamentals of data communications.
 Basic signaling, networking, and various transmission media are covered.
-Prerequisite: IST 225, ENG 102, MAT 110.
+Prerequisite: IST 225, ENG 101, ENG 102, MAT 110 or MAT 120.

 IST 225 Internet Communications

 This course covers introductory topics and techniques associated with the Internet and Internet communications.
 Techniques on how to use and access various types of information as well as how to find resources and navigate the Internet are included.
 Prerequisite: ENG 101, SPC 205.